salpida-foundation/sal-meter-kernel-program/README.md

 - **Clinical meaning:** not implied
 - **Canonical authority:** lives only in DOI-registered records, not GitHub

-This project is **research-stage, non-diagnostic, and non-therapeutic**.
+This program is **research-stage, non-diagnostic, and non-therapeutic**.

 ---